i-winxd/midi-processing/README.md

 # Python Midi Processing

-A Python module meant for processing MIDI files in a programmer-friendly way.
+A Python package meant for processing MIDI files in a programmer-friendly way.

 ## Installation and Setup

 Make sure you have Python 3.10 or later installed.
 You have it installed if you can type `python` in the command prompt and have the console show up.

 https://www.python.org/downloads/